DhruvJari07/Chat_Companion/README.md

 # Chat_Companion

 Chat companion app to chat with your custom companion.
+You don't need high performance GPU to chat with your personal AI.
+You can run this your own chatgpt like chatbot on your cpu.

 ## Prerequisites
 To run this app, you have to install docker on your machine from https://docs.docker.com/engine/install/